HuazeLiu/Text_ID-Model/README.md

 # Text_ID-Model
 This project uses Python to develop a statistical model of text that will allow you to "ID" an author or style.
 This is sometimes known as Stylometry or Bayesian Classification.

+This is a class definition for a TextModel in the Python programming language.
+The TextModel class is designed to support complex models of text.
+It has several attributes, such as words, wordlengths, stems, and sentencelengths, which are all dictionaries used to store different characteristics of the text.
+The TextModel class also has several methods, including addRawText, which adds raw text to the model, and addFileText, which adds text from a file to the model.
+The makeSentenceLengths method is used to create a dictionary of sentence lengths, and the cleanString method is used to clean a given string by removing punctuation and non-ASCII characters, and converting it to lowercase.